Dhruva321/Touch-typing/README.md

-# Touch-typing A Web-Based Application for Touch Typing.
+A Web-Based Application for Touch Typing.